UPDATED COMPARISON FOR 2018, INCLUDING SHOPIFY PLUS, BIGCOMMERCE ENTERPRISE, AND MAGENTO 2.

 Magento’s plans come with built-in SEO capabilities as a part of their “extensibility” options.
 The Go plans and Enterprise plans have a highly developed knowledge base that explains optimization strategies—information that’s most useful for Go plan users who are newcomers to SEO.
 Like BigCommerce, Magento also keeps its users out of the opportunity to post entries in a built-in blog.
 Creating an off-site blog or inserting a blogging platform is the only alternative.

 Contact Us Today

 While BigCommerce is our go-to platform, there are definite advantages to Shopify and Magento.
 We recommend all three platforms to our clients, depending on their specific needs.
-The Shopify vs BigCommerce vs Magento review above offers a basic overview of how the ecommerce platforms stack up regarding four areas that impact all users: ease of use, plan features, cost, and SEO capabilities.
+The Shopify vs. BigCommerce vs. Magento review above offers a basic overview of how the ecommerce platforms stack up regarding five areas that impact all users: ease-of-use, plan features, cost, SEO capabilities and each platform’s business viability.
 Depending on your specific preferences in these areas, you may now know which platform you wish to use, or at least know which one you would rather avoid.
 If you need help making a final decision, contact Coalition Technologies.

 We have helped hundreds of businesses choose the right ecommerce platform.
-As a core BigCommerce partner, Shopify partner, and top Magento partner, we have helped numerous companies get the most out of these platforms in terms of web design, content creation, marketing, and SEO.
-To learn how we can help you maximize the productivity of your business’ shopping cart software, call us today at (310) 827-3890, or click here to use our contact form.
+As a core BigCommerce partner, Shopify partner, and top Magento partner, we have helped numerous companies get the most out of these platforms with web design, content creation, marketing, and SEO.
+To learn how we can help you maximize the productivity of your business’ shopping cart software, call us today at (310) 905-8646, or click here to use our contact form.